celeron55/kasari/kasarisw/README.txt

-The robot achieves directional movement while spinning by differentially modulating the RPM of its left and right motors, based on a target vector from the motion planner.
+The robot achieves directional movement while spinning by differentially modulating the RPM of its left and right motors, based on a target vector from the motion planner in world coordinates.
 This creates net propulsion in the desired direction, synchronized with real-time orientation from LIDAR and accelerometer data.